Nuitka/Nuitka-website/doc/pages/Streaming.rst

 *****

 The Nuitka development will hopefully become richer by me developing online one day per week.
-It's not clear yet, when this could be.
+Maybe more or less often, but I believe on a regular basis will be best.

 *****
  How
 *****

+On Discord, we will have a Streaming room.
+There is a react bot, that you can use to be automatically notified by Discord, when a Stream is started, this one is in: https://discord.gg/nZ9hr9tUck

+The main chat on Gitter will be linked a chat room on Discord, so for people not on Discord, they still have that available.

+The stream will be recorded in Youtube and later put online, maybe only a few excerpts, not sure how good it's going to be.
+There will be quality issues in the beginning.
+And I don't want to spend a lot of time editing material that might not get watched at all.

-I think the main chat could still be on Gitter, could create a room there, but Youtube chat might be equally good.
-Also Discord might be used for a call-in part.
-I have created https://discord.gg/9RDbhGXpCD as a test bed for that.
-In the call-in side of things, I might discuss one on one with viewers, live on air.
-I might be able to send notifications out this way, not sure.
+Also Discord will be used for a call-in part.
+I will unmute people and discuss one on one with viewers, live on air, answering questions.

 Also, I have setup OBS with a camera view and my desktop shared, and I expect to be streaming to Youtube on my existing channel that I cleaned